OpenStuder/OpenStuder.github.io/bluetooth.md

     </div>
 </div>

-<p>Should the <strong class="request">UNSUBSCRIBE PROPERTY</strong> message be malformed or the client is not yet authorized, the gateway responds with an <strong class="error">ERROR</strong> message instead.</p>
+<p>Should the <strong class="request">UNSUBSCRIBE PROPERTY</strong> frame be malformed or the client is not yet authorized, the gateway responds with an <strong class="error">ERROR</strong> frame instead.</p>

 ### Device messages

-<p>Devices can publish broadcast messages and the gateway will forward those messages to all connected clients using the <strong class="indication">DEVICE MESSAGE</strong> message.</p>
+<p>Devices can publish broadcast messages and the gateway will forward those messages to all connected clients using the <strong class="indication">DEVICE MESSAGE</strong> frame.</p>

 <div class="bt-api-doc">
     <button class="accordion-toggle">DEVICE MESSAGE</button>
     <div class="accordion-content" hidden>
         <p>
-            The <strong>DEVICE MESSAGE</strong> message is send by the gateway to all connected clients whenever a device has broadcast a message.
+            The <strong>DEVICE MESSAGE</strong> frame is send by the gateway to all connected clients whenever a device has broadcast a message.
         </p>
         <h6>parameters</h6>
         <table>